-As of March 31, 2022, the Company is aware of 19 other AFFF suits originally filed in various state courts in which the Company has been named a defendant.
-Ten of these cases have been removed to federal court, where defendants have sought transfer to the AFFF MDL.
+As of June 30, 2022, the Company is aware of 13 other AFFF suits originally filed in various state courts in which the Company has been named a defendant.
+3M was added as a defendant in at least two of these state court actions alleging personal injury, one brought by a coal miner in Illinois in May 2022 and another brought by a firefighter in Arizona in June 2022.
+Nine of these cases have been removed to federal court, where defendants have sought transfer to the AFFF MDL.